Roborovski Dwarf Hamster Information

 Health of the Roborovski Dwarf Hamster

 Roborovski Dwarf hamsters are generally quite healthy animals.
 The most common health problems are skin problems.
 Because Roborovski Dwarf Hamsters are desert animals, their skin is used to a slightly drier climate.
 By offering chinchilla sand, the coat and skin can be kept in good condition.
-If the animals do not have access to sand, the fur can become greasy and the skin can become unbalanced, resulting in inflammation and mold formation.
+If the animals do not have access to sand, the coat can become greasy and the skin may become unbalanced, resulting in inflammation and fungal formation.

 Dental problems